badgerherald/badgerherald.test/readme.md

 > Note: If you're running Windows and get this message: "You are trying to allocate >3GB of RAM to the VM.
 This requires: (a) a 64 bit host system; and (b) true hardware pass-through ie VT-x," follow the instructions [here](https://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/) to enable virtualization in your BIOS

+> If you have an issue with guest additions, run `vagrant plugin install vagrant-vbguest`

 Now, we have to map the hostname "badgerherald.test" to the IP address of the vagrant machine.
 To do so open Terminal and type:

 `sudo nano /etc/hosts` (on Windows this is located at `C:\Windows\System32\Drivers\etc\hosts` and will need to be edited as admin).